-All the remaining restrictions that apply to restaurants and bars will be removed on September 29th.
+All the remaining restrictions that apply to restaurants and bars are removed as of September 29th.

-For example, seated indoor events are allowed no more than 300 attendees and seated outdoor events no more than 3,000 attendees.
-If the organiser can split the audience into sections, the limits apply to each section.
-Other limits include a maximum of 50 people at private events organised in rented premises (Sweden has never had a pandemic limit on private events or gatherings in for example private homes).
+Previously, seated indoor events were allowed no more than 300 attendees and seated outdoor events no more than 3,000 attendees.
+Other limits included a maximum of 50 people at private events organised in rented premises (Sweden has never had a pandemic limit on private events or gatherings in for example private homes).

 Working from home

-If an employee has symptoms, they should always work from home (or call in sick if they have to) and get tested for Covid-19, and the employer should take steps to help them work from home – note that this will continue to apply even after September 29th.
+If an employee has symptoms, they should always work from home (or call in sick if they have to) and get tested for Covid-19, and the employer should take steps to help them work from home – note that this continues to apply even after September 29th.